upggProgrammingModule/exercises/README.md

 # Getting Started
 1. Make a github.com account
+   * Send an email to Craig with your username
 2. Setup github email preferences
    * Detailed instructions: https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-email-preferences/setting-your-commit-email-address
    * Click in the top right and go to "Settings"